Leo2807/parsec-coffee-script/doc/parsec.md

 return a different token everytime, but successive calls to peek(n) with the same n will always return the same token.
 Streams also offer a save() and a restore() methods, which allow to undo some token consumption.

-(Notes to functional programmers: parser combinators are best known in Haskell, where they are implemented as purely functional objects: the streams cannot be modified, and tokens aren't truly consummed.
+(Notes to functional programmers: parser combinators are best known in Haskell, where they are implemented as purely functional objects: the streams cannot be modified, and tokens aren't truly consumed.
 This is conceptually beautiful, but impractical to implement and use in anything but Haskell; our streams shamelessly embrace side effects.
-Moreover, it is possible to define parser combinators which can return not only one, but several different parsings, each potentially consumming a different number of tokens.
+Moreover, it is possible to define parser combinators which can return not only one, but several different parsings, each potentially consuming a different number of tokens.
 Since this feature is rarely necessary, hard to implement efficiently, and makes it difficult to control a grammar's algorithmic complexity, it has not been implemented in GrammarGenerator.
 It is possible to